cagla-su/Linux-Gaming-Guide/README.md

 sudo mv gamemode.ini /etc/
 ```
 ## Performance-Increasing Launch Options
-You can use these environment variables for better performance while gaming:
+You can use these launch options for better performance while gaming:
 - `WINEDEBUG=-all` **-** It suppresses all debug outputs of WINE. - *Low impact on performance*
 - `mesa_glthread=true` **-** It improves **OpenGL performance** on **Intel/AMD GPUs**. - *High impact on performance*
 - `__GL_THREADED_OPTIMIZATIONS=1` **-** It improves **OpenGL performance** on **NVIDIA GPUs**. - *High impact on performance*